ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

 The most technical and "on-call" staff members are given sudo access (root privileges) on all servers and the ability to modify LDAP/Kerberos directly.

-This usually corresponds to Deputy Manager(s) and Site Manager(s).
-Sometimes the General Manager may also act as a Deputy Manager.
+The Site Manager(s) and Deputy Site Manager(s) are always Technical Managers.
+Other Deputy Managers and the General Manager(s) often happen to be Technical Managers as well.

 ### `ocfroot` group